-ENGL 305 | THE EPIC (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 305 | THE EPIC (3-0-3)

-This course exposes students to the study of representative works of epic literature from pre- literate societies to today.
+This course exposes students to the study of representative works of epic literature from pre-literate societies to today.
 The course examines the literary, cultural, and human significance of the epic literature of the Western and non-Western literary traditions.